 MaxiTRANS Industries share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while MaxiTRANS Industries 's is 1.1712.
-This would suggest that MaxiTRANS Industries 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while MaxiTRANS Industries 's is 0.9102.
+This would suggest that MaxiTRANS Industries 's shares are less volatile than average (for this exchange).

 MaxiTRANS Industries overview

 MaxiPARTS Limited, together with its subsidiaries, supplies truck and trailer parts in Australia.
 It sells, wholesales, and trades commercial vehicle parts to road transport operators as well as commercial vehicle service and repair providers under the MaxiPARTS brand.
 The company also supplies heavy road transport trailer solutions, including trailer repairs and services.
 As of June 30, 2021, it operated 20 wholesale sites and retail stores.
 The company was formerly known as MaxiTRANS Industries Limited and changed its name to MaxiPARTS Limited in September 2021.
 MaxiPARTS Limited was founded in 1946 and is based in Truganina, Australia.

 MaxiPARTS : Application for quotation of securities - MXI

 N95 vs KN95 face masks: What’s the difference?

 It can be confusing knowing the difference between a KN95 and N95 face mask.
 We look at them both and where to buy them online.

 9 tips for founders I learned from launching a startup in a pandemic